markcot/pands-project/README.md

 matplotlib.pyplot and sys.
 I abbreviated the longer modules to np, pd and pl for ease of use in the code [A] & [B].

 I used the sys argument to identify that a second additional argument after the program name was required for the csv filename [C].
-I read on pandas website [B] about read csv files into python and decided to try it using the pd.read_csv command.
+I read on the pandas website [B] about read csv files into python and decided to try it using the pd.read_csv command.
 In V1_04 I added a sys.exit() [H] if the second argument was missing.